How to Watch the 2023 NBA Playoffs: Where to Stream Every Game Online

 When are the NBA Playoffs?

-The first round of the 2023 NBA playoffs will begin on Saturday, April 15.
+The first round series of the 2023 NBA playoffs is up and running.
 The 2023 NBA finals begin on Thursday, June 1 and can run until June 18.

 NBA Playoffs 2023 Schedule